Not a CVMA member?

 Is this CE only available to CVMA members?

 No!
-This CE is available to all CVMA members as a part of their membership dues, and is available to non-members for $139.95.
+This CE is available to all CVMA members as a part of their membership dues, and is available to non-members for a fee.
 Non-member veterinarians may become CVMA members to get this CE for free.

-This CE will be available on demand as a recorded webinar beginning June 19.
+This CE is available on demand as a recorded webinar.
 “On demand” means that you can watch the CE as a webinar recording anytime that is convenient for you — there is no scheduled time for viewing.

 How does the CE from CVMA compare to other CE options out there?